Multiple cloning site: Example

 One bacterial plasmid used in genetic engineering as a plasmid cloning vector is pUC18.
 Its polylinker region is composed of several restriction enzyme recognition sites, that have been engineered into a single cluster (the polylinker).
 It has restriction sites for various restriction enzymes, including EcoRI, BamHI, and PstI.
 Another vector used in genetic engineering is pUC19, which is similar to pUC18, but its polylinker region is reversed.
 E.coli is also commonly used as the bacterial host because of the availability, quick growth rate, and versatility.
 An example of a plasmid cloning vector which modifies the inserted protein is pFUSE-Fc plasmid.

 In order to genetically engineer insulin, the first step is to cut the MCS in the plasmid being used.
 Once the MCS is cut, the gene for human insulin can be added making the plasmid genetically modified.
 After that, the genetically modified plasmid is put into the bacterial host and allowed to divide.
 To make the large supply that is demanded, the host cells are put into a large fermentation tank that is an optimal environment for the host.
 The process is finished by filtering out the insulin from the host.
 Purification can then take place so the insulin can be packaged and distributed to individuals with diabetes.

+Application of MCS in CRISPR-Based Technologies

+Multiple cloning sites play a central role in CRISPR gene editing systems.
+Many CRISPR-Cas9 plasmids feature MCSs immediately downstream of the U6 promoter, flanked by Type IIS restriction sites like BbsI or BsmBI.
+This design allows efficient insertion of synthetic oligonucleotides encoding 20-nucleotide single-guide RNA for targeted editing.

+CRISPR multiplexing often relies on tandem MCSs, where multiple single-guide RNA expression cassettes are cloned into a single vector.
+Using Golden Gate or Gibson Assembly methods, multiple guides can be inserted via standardized MCSs, enabling simultaneous gene knockout or regulation of several loci.

+Additionally, CRISPR plasmids used for homology-directed repair (HDR) frequently contain MCSs for inserting donor templates, such as fluorescent reporters or epitope tags.
+The presence of an MCS enables precise control over insert composition and position, making it easier to customize genome editing vectors for complex experiments.